 There is one way a public option could become a reality in fairly short order, however.
 The ACA didn’t create one market for health insurance, but rather 51 markets – one for each state plus the District of Columbia.
 And states have considerable freedom to shape their insurance markets, should they wish to seize it.
 “Nothing in the ACA stands in the way of a state creating a public option,” notes Larry Levitt, senior vice president for special initiatives at the Kaiser Family Foundation.

 While no state has yet moved to create a public option, two states, Minnesota and New York, have taken what might be understood as a halfway step – or else an alternate route to more affordable care.
-That is, they have deployed a state-run Basic Health Plan (BHP) that provides comprehensive coverage at very low premiums to state residents with household incomes below 200 percent of the Federal Poverty Level (FPL).
+That is, they have deployed a state-run Basic Health Program (BHP) that provides comprehensive coverage at very low premiums to state residents with household incomes below 200 percent of the Federal Poverty Level (FPL).